 We can take a look at this question from another angle.

 Why do we need marketing?
-Claude Hopkins believe that marketing is meant to single out one man out of a hundred and that man should be no one but our target customer.
+Claude Hopkins believes that marketing is meant to single out one man out of a hundred and that man should be no one but our target customer.

-Let us admit that conventional or digital marketing without influencer has failed to make it possible.
+Let us admit that conventional or digital marketing without influencers has failed to make it possible.

 Even Facebook’s laser targeting tool fails to reach the exact kind of person who will buy your product or your client’s product.

 This is the exact problem that influencer marketing addresses.
-For example, if your product is an edible product and the target demographic is teens, you can hire a teen star (male or female) to endorse the product, and this will directly approach the exact audience that you target.
+For example, suppose your product is edible, and the target demographic is teens.
+In that case, you can hire a teen star (male or female) to endorse the product, which will directly approach the target audience.

-In simple words, it helps the brands to locate and directly advertise to their target audience.
+Simply put, it helps the brands locate and directly advertise to their target audience.

-It is useful because it makes use of the sense of loyalty that a celebrity’s fans have for them.
+It is helpful because it uses the sense of loyalty that a celebrity’s fans have for them.
 And this is precisely where it becomes tricky as well.

-If you make a wrong assessment – say pick a male celebrity to attract a male audience (usually considered a flaw, because men love women even if it is an ad about shaving cream), then your influencer marketing will only turn out to be a big-time failure.
+If you make a wrong assessment, pick a male celebrity to attract a male audience (usually considered a flaw because men love women, even if it is an ad about shaving cream).
+Your influencer marketing will only turn out to be a big-time failure.

 What’s Micro vs. Macro in Influencer Marketing?

-Let us try to understand what is micro influencer marketing and what is macro influencer marketing.
+Let us try to understand what micro-influencer marketing and macro-influencer marketing are.

 As we know, micro means small, and macro is large.
-In everyday use, micro is a prefix that is used for a small scale thing, e.g. micro business, and macro is used for large scale, e.g. macroeconomics.
+In everyday use, micro is a prefix used for a small-scale thing, e.g., micro business, and macro is used for large scale, e.g., macroeconomics.

-Taking into consideration these examples, here is what micro and macro influencer marketing are and which one is better as compared to the other.
+Considering these examples, here is what micro and macro influencer marketing are and which one is better compared to the other.

-A micro influencer is a person whose impact is on a small scale.
-They are the people who do not have an approach to a vast audience, and they do not cover the entire audience of a business.
+A micro-influencer is a person whose impact is on a small scale.
+They are the people who do not have an approach to a vast audience and do not cover a business’s entire audience.

 If you ask me for an example, they are vloggers, bloggers, Instagram models, and somewhat famous podcast guys.

-They are the people who can approach from 10,000 to maximum a few hundred thousand followers or audience.
+They are the people who can approach from 10,000 to a maximum of a few hundred thousand followers or audience.

 The best example of such influencers is tech review, guys.
 Now if the best of them have a few hundred thousand viewers on YouTube, you can use them for your tech products.

-Brands dictate them to use a particular product in a review and endorse it.
-The impact is small in this case.
+Brands dictate they use a particular product in a review and endorse it.
+The impact is negligible in this case.

 Now we’re talking!

 Macro influencers are famous people.
-They can be from social media, but they are famous as F.
+They can be from social media, but they are renowned as F.

-Mostly in this category, we have athletes, models, actors, and singers, etc. In simple words, people with a huge fan following are found in this group, and thus their influence is also huge.
+We mostly have athletes, models, actors, singers, etc., in this category.
+Simply put, people with a huge fan following are found in this group, and thus their influence is also huge.

-For example, Kylie Jenner did some influencer marketing for Bumble BeeHive and got 1 million+ likes for Bumble.
+For example, Kylie Jenner did some influencer marketing for Bumble BeeHive and got one million+ likes for Bumble.